Placental abruption happens when some or all of the placenta starts to detach from the uterus wall before your baby is born.

 - Severity and location of the pain (if you’re experiencing pain)

-- Amount and colour of the bleeding (make sure to use a maternity pad and bring any discarded pads or towels with you)
+- Amount and colour of blood loss (make sure to use a maternity pad and bring any discarded pads or towels with you)

 - If you’ve had a previous abruption (if this isn’t your first pregnancy)

 - If you’ve a history of high blood pressure (hypertension)

 - If you have a history of substance abuse (specifically cocaine and amphetamines)

 - If you are (or have previously been) a cigarette smoker.